scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** instant

-You target a 4x4 area bestowing all creatures with a potent hex.
-All creatures must make a Willpower save vs your spellcasting roll.
+You target a 4x4 area centered on a point in range, bestowing all creatures with a potent hex.
+All creatures must make a Willpower save against your spellcasting roll.
 On fail, they gain 1 level of Hex, or Hex 2 on crit.

 Increase the area by 1 for every level above 4th.